-Note: A new referral or active carryover is counted when there is face-to-face or non - face-to-face contact with the service recipient or significant other, as well as, when work is completed on behalf of a service recipient.
+Note: A new referral or active carryover is counted when there is in-person or virtual contact with the service recipient or significant other, as well as, when work is completed on behalf of a service recipient.

 Optional Statistics

 Individuals on the waiting list represent the number of individuals at a specific point in time who have been accepted to receive services but who have not yet received services.